 If you’re nursing, you’ll need nursing clothing.
 Whether you choose to use a cover or wrap in public is totally up to you!

-What Not To Put on A Baby Registry
+What Not to put on Baby Registry Checklist

 - Wipe warmer: They’re fine with room temp wipes, I promise.